jquense/yup/README.md

 ### array

 Define an array schema.
 Arrays can be typed or not, When specifying the element type, `cast` and `isValid` will apply to the elements as well.
-Options passed into `isValid` are passed also passed to child schemas.
+Options passed into `isValid` are also passed to child schemas.

 Inherits from [`Schema`](#Schema).